-Get more customers in the door with all-you-can-eat deals, drink specials, or buy-one get-one bargains.
+Get more customers ordering with all-you-can-eat deals, drink specials, or buy-one get-one bargains.

 If you often see big crowds for Super Bowl Sunday, encourage your guests to make a reservation.
 Consider offering food or drink specials with each booking, or ticketed reservations through eventbrite, like Casa del Barco.
-For $25 in advance or $30 day of, customers get access to a nacho-taco bar and two drink tickets.
-The $5 discount is an added incentive for patrons to book early, which will also help Casa del Barco better prepare for the day’s festivities.
+For $25 in advance or $30 day of, customers got access to a nacho-taco bar and two drink tickets for the 2020 Super Bowl.
+The $5 discount is an added incentive for patrons to book early, designed to help Casa del Barco better prepare for the day’s festivities.

 View this post on Instagram

 We're less than two weeks away from the big game! 🏈 Tackle your game day plans by reserving your spot at the Casa del Barco Canal Walk Tailgate Party, or take the party to your place with Tailgate To-Go and delivery available at all locations! 🌮 Link in bio 🔗⠀⠀⠀⠀⠀⠀⠀⠀⠀ .⠀⠀⠀⠀⠀⠀⠀⠀⠀ .⠀⠀⠀⠀⠀⠀⠀⠀⠀ .⠀⠀⠀⠀⠀⠀⠀⠀⠀ #football #tailgate #catering #rvadine #mexicanfood #goodeats #lovaVA #rva #delivery #gameday